1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

 The reason that many rural hukou holders seek to hold onto that hukou status is that valuations for rural land have increased in the past decade, and obtaining an urban hukou would mean being forced to give up their valuable land near their rural homes.

-Of course, companies have the ability to offer indirect benefits to employees in order to incentivize them to accept the hukou status that makes the most sense for the business.
+Of course, companies have the ability to offer indirect benefits to employees to incentivize them to accept the hukou status that makes the most sense for the business.
 These incentives can include a housing fund, health insurance, transportation subsidies, and more.

 Local governments in China have recently been granted more control over their territories in matters concerning Hukou eligibility, quotas, and conversion factors.